 After approximately every 1000 hours of use, the watermaker should be partially disassembled, cleaned, and lubricated with non-petroleum silicone grease.
 At that time, the seals should be inspected and replaced, as required.
-The standard Repair Seal Kit (included in the Extended Cruising Kit (see Kits and Accessories) is available from Katadyn and most marine retail stores.
+The standard Repair Seal Kit (included in the Extended Cruising Kit-see Kits and Accessories) is available from Katadyn and most marine retail stores.
 It includes a complete set of replacement seals and other components for all user-serviceable parts of the watermaker.

 It is unlikely that you will have to replace all of the seals contained in the kit at every servicing.
 The dynamic seals work harder and wear faster than others, and will need to be replaced more often.
+Seals will wear faster in watermakers that are operated in silty or high salinity water.
 We recommend that you save old seals.
 Most of them are still useable and could be kept in a kit for emergency repairs.

 Preparation: Before beginning to disassemble the watermaker, read the following instructions completely.
 Have a Repair Seal Kit on hand.
-Refer to the drawings in Figures A-2, A-3 and A-4 in the Appendix to identify the major components of the pump and the parts contained in the kit to make sure none are missing.
+Before commencing work, refer to the full-size drawings in Figures A-3 and A-4 in the Appendix to identify the parts contained in the kit and make sure none are missing.
 Prepare a clean flat workspace with good lighting.
 Have the following tools and materials available for a complete rebuild: